Laxman-19/Potato-Leaf-Disease-Detection/README.md

-It ia a basic python code in jupyter notebook to detect healthy potato leaves.
+This is a basic python code in jupyter notebook trained on leaves image data to detect healthy potato leaves.